datalowe/text-editor-backend/README.md

 ## Setup and installation directly on host computer
 First, make a copy of 'env_config.json.example' and name it 'env_config.json'.
 Open it and enter your database credentials/URI specifications and what port the Express app should be running on.

 `cd` into this directory and run `npm install` to install all required dependencies.
 Then run `npm start` to start a development server.
-If you instead want to run a production server, run `npm prod`.
+If you instead want to run a production server, run `npm run production`.

 ## Deployment with local mongodb container using Docker
 Install [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).